MamusIbebe/CYBERSECURITY-HONEYNET-AND-SOC-MANAGEMNT/README.md

 ## Introduction

-In this project, I build a mini honeynet in Azure and ingest log sources from various resources into a Log Analytics workspace, which is then used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
-I measured some security metrics in the insecure environment for 24 hours, apply some security controls to harden the environment, measure metrics for another 24 hours, then show the results below.
-The metrics we will show are:
+In this project, I constructed a compact honeynet within Azure and collected log data from diverse sources, funneling it into a Log Analytics workspace.
+This data was subsequently leveraged by Microsoft Sentinel to construct attack visualizations, initiate alerts, and generate incident reports.
+Over the course of this project, I conducted two sets of security metric assessments within an initially vulnerable environment: one over a 24-hour period, followed by the implementation of security measures to harden the environment, and another 24-hour assessment. then show the results below.
+The metrics we will show are"

 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)